Print The Storm Reading Comprehension with Third Grade Work

 By Cathy Pearl

-1 Rose could hear a rumbling outside.
-It sounded far away.
+Rose could hear a rumbling sound.
 She knew what that sound was.
 It meant that a thunderstorm was coming.

-2 Rose was outside when she heard the thunder.
+Rose was outside when she heard the thunder.
 She put her bike in the garage.
-When you could hear thunder, it meant there was lightning.
-That was really dangerous.
+When you can hear thunder, it means there is lightning.
+That can be really dangerous.
 Rose didn't want to get hit by lightning.
-It would really hurt her.
+It could really hurt her.

 For the complete story with questions: click here for printable